-Description of the Activity :
+Description of the Activity:

-- 1. The teacher distributes and explains the scenario for the case study to students. - 2.
-The teacher distributes the worksheet to students. - 3.
-Students work through the first two questions individually. - 4.
-Students are then divided into groups of 3.
-Each group investigates the case given in Question 3. - 5.
-Among the three students in each group, one student represents the president of the company, another one represents the Union Head and the last one represents the general clerk. - 6.
-Based on the viewpoints and job natures of these characters, students are asked to discuss which measure of central tendency they support and give reasons. - 7.
-The groups then report to the class. - 8.
+1. Distribute the scenario for the case study to students.

+- 2. Brief students the scenario for the case study. - 3.
+Distribute Worksheet 3.1 to students and ask them to work through the first two questions. - 4.
+Divide students into groups of 3.
+Let each group investigate the case given in Question 3. - 5.
+Among the three students in each group, ask one of them to represent the president of the company, another one to represent the Union Head and the last one to represent the general clerk. - 6.
+Based on the viewpoints and job natures of these characters, ask students to discuss which measure of central tendency they will support and give reasons. - 7.
+The groups report to the class. - 8.
 Creative and reasonable views from students should be valued in order to provoke their thinking from various perspectives.

-- 9. The teacher summarizes the relative advantages and disadvantages of mean, mode and median.
-The teacher points out that using these averages to analyze a set of data depends very much on the nature of the task and the presumptions laid by the analyst. - 10.
-The teacher may suggest students to bring some articles from newspapers and other sources and evaluate the measures of central tendency in the following lesson.
+- 9. Summarize the relative advantages and disadvantages of mean, mode and median; using these averages to analyze a set of data depends very much on the nature of the task and the presumptions laid by the analyst. - 10.
+The teacher may suggest students to bring some articles from newspapers and other sources and evaluate the measures of central tendency.

-Scenario :
+Scenario: